scimaksim/nasa-api-vignette/README.md

     calendar year as understood by the user’s computer.
 -   `controversial = 0` - exclude planets for which the confirmation
     status “has been questioned in the published literature.”
+-   `cb_flag = 0` - exclude (0) planets which orbits a binary system.
+An
+    options of `1` lists only planets which orbit two or more stars.
 -   `format = json` = return queries in JSON format.
 You may also request data as a comma-separated-value file (CSV).